F5Networks/f5-ci-docs/docs/marathon/index.rst

 In Marathon, you can `associate labels with Application tasks`_ for tracking/reporting purposes.
 We've developed a set of custom "F5 Application Labels" as a way notify the |mctlr-long| and |aspm-long| that they have work to do.

-When the |mctlr-long| discovers Applications with new or updated F5 Application Labels, it dynamically creates virtual servers, pools, pool members, and HTTP health monitors for each of the Application's tasks.
+When the |mctlr-long| discovers Applications with new or updated F5 Application Labels, it dynamically creates virtual servers, pools, pool members, and HTTP :ref:`health monitors <health-checks>` for each of the Application's tasks.

-When the |aspm-long| discovers Applicaitons configured with the ``"asp": "enable"`` label, it launches an ASP instance for that app.
+When the |aspm-long| discovers Applications configured with the ``"asp": "enable"`` label, it launches an ASP instance for that app.
 The ASP configurations are also defined with F5 Application Labels.

 See the |mctlr| `product documentation </products/connectors/marathon-bigip-ctlr/latest/>`_ for the full list of F5 Application Labels.